Kingston Royals Swimming Club

 Once you have reached Counties, the next level of competition is the Regional Championships and Kingston Royals falls within the London Region.
 The Regional Championships are divided into two separate competitions - London Youth Championships (those aged 15+ as at 31st December in each year) and London Age Group Championships.(those aged 11+ as at 31st December in each year.
 The Youth Championships are held over the last weekend in April at the Aquatic Centre whilst the Regional Age Group Championships take place over two weekends in May at either Crystal Palace or the Aquatics Centre.
 The Qualifying Times set by London Region each year must have been attained at a Level 3 (or above) meet after the last day of the previous year's competition.

 At the top of the swimming pyramid are the National Championships.
 These are held at Ponds Forge, Sheffield at the end of July/beginning of August.
 You must be at least 12+ years of age as at 31st December in each year.
-To qualify, swimmers must achieve a Ranking position within a stipulated qualifying window (generally from mid-March until 31st May) at a Level 1.
+To qualify, swimmers must achieve a Ranking position within a stipulated qualifying window (generally from mid-March until 31st May).
 Only the top 44 swimmers across the country in each age group will qualify for Nationals in each event.

 National Arena League ("NASL") and Junior Swimming League ("JSL")